The Role of Physical Activity in Managing PTSD: Insights from Sedentary Behavior and Activity Measurements

 Physical activity helps to:

 • Improve mood: Exercise boosts the release of endorphins, serotonin, and other chemicals in the brain that enhance feelings of well-being and reduce symptoms of depression and anxiety.
+For insights into how HRV and nutrition influence mental well-being, check out “HRV and Nutrition: Exploring the Heart-Gut Connection“.

 • Reduce hyperarousal: Regular exercise helps reduce hyperarousal by lowering baseline cortisol and stress levels, allowing the body to manage the fight-or-flight response more effectively.